msomotese/msomotese/README.md

-- 🌱 I’m currently learning ...

-JavaScript, CSS, TypeScript
+I am proficient in Python, Java, JavaScript, CSS, TypeScript

 - 👯 I’m looking to collaborate on ...